 - While on the subject of payroll – S-corporation owners need to make sure their health insurance premiums are included in Box 1 of their W-2.
 Contact your payroll company to make sure it is correct.

 - Set up or make a contribution to your retirement account.
-Retirement contributions will reduce your tax bill and set you up for financial success for the future.
-Examples of these kinds of accounts are a SEP, simple IRA, or 401(k).
+Retirement contributions will reduce your tax bill and set you up for financial success in the future.
+Examples of these kinds of accounts are a SEP, Simple IRA, or 401(k).

 - Make sure you have W-9 forms for all of your contractors.
 The new deadline for filing 1099-MISC forms for 2016 is January 31, 2017!!
 Make sure you have all of this information now so you are ready to hand over that information to your CPA in the beginning of January.
 You need to file 1099-MISC forms for any individual, partnership, and certain LLCs that you paid over $600 to in 2016.
 You also need to give 1099-MISC forms to any lawyers that you paid in 2016, and possibly your landlord too.